Residential Real Estate

 Who are 13th Street Real Estate Appraisals?

 We are a Terre Haute based, residential appraisal firm, with a team of people that have a wide range of experience to help with all of your appraisal questions and needs.
 We delight in helping people find straightforward and accurate answers to a sometimes confusing and complex appraisal process.

 Scott Harpole is the founder of the company and has experience in four states, appraising homes since 2001.
-He is an FHA, state-certified appraiser with experience in every kind of residential appraisal, talking with thousands of homeowners, realtors, mortgage brokers, refinance specialist, contractors, builders and rehab companies.
+He is an FHA state-certified appraiser with experience in every kind of residential appraisal, talking with thousands of homeowners, realtors, mortgage brokers, refinance specialists, contractors, builders and rehab companies.

-Jeffrey Huttegger is a business partner and currently a trainee appraiser.
+Jeffrey Huttegger is a business partner and FHA certified residential appraiser.

 Robyn Huttegger and Ross Harpole take care of typing appraisals and preliminary documentation.